LaravelDaily/Laravel-Reservations-Course/course/01 - Breeze, Companies CRUD.md

 ![](images/companies-crud-index.png)

+---

+## Create and Edit Companies

-Now that we can show companies let's add create and edit pages.
+Now that we can show companies, let's add the **create** and **edit** forms.

 For the validation, we will use [Form Requests](https://laravel.com/docs/validation#form-request-validation).
+So, let's generate them immediately, so we would use them in the Controller.

 ```sh
 php artisan make:request StoreCompanyRequest